 The City permits transitional and supportive housing in all zones allowing single-family residential uses (including nonresidential zones that permit single-family residential uses).
 Further, the City permits supportive housing in all zones where multifamily housing is permitted, in the same manner as similar uses, including nonresidential zones that permit multifamily housing.
+As part of Program 15, to comply with AB 2162, the City will amend its code to permit supportive housing by-right in the UR, CA-O, CN, CC, CS, and ML zones.
+The City will permit supportive housing in compliance with AB 2162 until Program 15 is implemented.
 The municipal code defines "transitional housing" as: